instructlab/instructlab/README.md

 ### 📣 Chat with the model (Optional)

-- Because you're serving the model in one terminal window, you will have to create a new window and re-activate your Python virtual environment to run `ilab model chat` command:
+- Because you're serving the model in one terminal window, you will have to create a new terminal window and re-activate your Python virtual environment to run `ilab model chat` command:

    ```shell
    source venv/bin/activate